abbaslab-va/AbbasCentral/README.md

 * 'priorToEvent' - Return the last (bpod) event(s) prior to a bpod event
 * 'afterEvent' - Return the first event(s) after a bpod event

+`event_sankey(obj, varargin)`

+This function outputs a sankey plot showing the transitions between bpod events.
+By default, it displays all event transitions from all trial types, but users can use name-value pairs to only analyze certain combinations of trial types and outcomes, as well as only transitions to or from a certain event.

+***optional name/value pairs:***
+* 'outcome' - an outcome character array found in config.ini
+* 'trialType' - a trial type found in config.ini
+* 'inputEvents' - a string or cell array of strings of desired input events to visualize
+* 'outputEvents' - a string or cell array of strings of desired output events to visualize

 `stateEdges = state_times(obj, stateName)`

 **OUTPUT:**